rtm/cancelable-promise/design-notes.md

 It has been pointed out that in some cases cancellation is so urgent that it cannot wait for the clock to tick, or that the cost of creating the promise is so large it must be avoided if it is known in advance that we are going to want to cancel.
 In other proposals, that has given rise to awkward mechanisms trying to somehow bring synchonicity to the world of promises.
-In this proposal, and in its POC implementation, the executor is given a timer spin before being run to allow a canceling promise the chance to fulfill and supervent the executor from being run in the first place:
+In this proposal, and in its POC implementation, the executor is simply given a timer spin before being run to allow a canceling promise the chance to fulfill and supervent the executor from being run in the first place:
+Here is the relevant part of the polyfill:

 ```
 if (canceler) canceler.then(cancel);

 Promise.resolve().then(() => {
-  if (!canceled) executor(resolve, reject cancel);
+  if (!canceled) executor(resolve, reject, cancel);
 });
 ```